 Reasonable Adjustments: Long COVID

 Reasonable adjustments are an important strategy to support students with disability while studying or training.
-Adjustments are negotiated to meet the needs of the individual student, this is predominantly done through a Disability Practitioner within the institution the student attends.
+Adjustments are negotiated to meet the needs of the individual student; this is predominantly done through a Disability Practitioner within the institution the student attends.
 They can include a wide range of adjustments outlined below.

 When returning to study after illness you may need supports, considerations and reasonable adjustments to address the impact of the syndrome on your attendance, participation, and performance in your studies.